-- Inspect the roof ridge and eave vents for damage and debris.
+- Inspect the roof ridge and check vents for damage and debris.
 Clean and repair them if necessary to keep animals out of your attic.

-Heating and cooling are major monthly costs that you can avoid by inspecting your home in the spring and fall.
+Heating and cooling are major monthly costs that you can cut down by inspecting your home in the spring and fall.

 - Inspect all windows, doors, and trim to make sure they seal properly and there are no gaps.
 Add weather stripping and caulk wherever needed.